Eastern Galicia: Eastern Lesser Poland

+In territorial terms, Eastern Lesser Poland was not fully identical to Eastern Galicia during the Austrian Partition.
+As a result of the administrative division of the former Austrian Partition territories included in the Second Polish Republic as defined on 23 December 1920, the border of Eastern Lesser Poland in relation to Eastern Galicia was moved significantly to the west.
+The following counties were incorporated into the Lviv Voivodeship: Tarnobrzeg, Rzeszów, Łańcut, Nisko, Kolbuszowa, Przeworsk, Strzyżów, and Krosno were previously parts of the Lviv appellate court district, the western border of which was the conventional border of Eastern Galicia within Austria-Hungary.
+The north-western border of Eastern Lesser Poland was marked by the Vistula near Sandomierz.

 Etymology

 The name Galicia, or Halychyna in Ukrainian, is derived from the city of Halych (Latin Galic) which was the first capital of the Galician principality.
-The name Halych in turn derives from the Ukrainian word halka which means "crow", which is reflected by the crow at the center of the city's early modern coat of arms.
+The name Halych in turn derives from the Ukrainian word halka which means "female crow", which is reflected by the crow at the center of the city's early modern coat of arms.

-Many also believe that the name Halych/Galic (and from it Halychyna/Galizia) is derived from the Greek word ἅλς (hals), meaning "salt".
-The Byzantines and the Greeks had a strong influence on these lands and it was from the Greeks that Galicia and Kievan Rus' were converted to Christianity.
+Many also believe that the name Halych/Galicz (and from it Halychyna/Galizia) is derived from the Greek word ἅλς (hals), meaning "salt".
+The Byzantines and the Greeks had a strong influence on these lands and it was from the Greeks that Galicia that was part of Kievan Rus' were converted to Christianity.
 In fact the Greek word for salt pit is αλυκή (alyki), which makes a strong argument that Halych could be an alteration of that.
 Halych was rich in salt, which was mined in the region.
 During the early medieval period, salt was Halych's main export.
 Today, however, there is no more salt mining in Halych.